 Check out Australia Zoo’s Eclectus Parrot!

-Australia Zoo is home to some of the most spectacular birds on the planet!
-Keep your camera handy in Australia Zoo’s Rainforest Aviary, as you might be lucky enough to spot our gorgeous eclectus parrots up close and personal.
+Grace’s Bird Garden is home to some of the most spectacular birds on the planet!
+Keep your camera handy in Grace’s Bird Garden, as you might be lucky enough to spot our gorgeous eclectus parrots up close and personal.

 The eclectus parrot is found throughout the rainforests of eastern parts of far north Queensland, the Solomon Islands, Papua New Guinea and Moluccas.
 They are a sexually dimorphic species, meaning males and females look different!
 Males are a vibrant, emerald green with red and blue underwings and an orange beak.
 The females are bright red with dark purple under their wings and a black beak.